Rayet01/ArCare-Guard/README.md

 ## Unfixed Bugs

-- Empty space down the right-hand side of the home page (small and medium devices only).
+- Empty space down the right-hand side of the home page.
 - SVG waves do not align flush on all screen resolutions.

 ## Deployment